UK SRS S2 is the UK's climate-related disclosure standard — the UK endorsement of the ISSB's IFRS S2, published by the on 25 February 2026.

 UK SRS S2 requires scenario analysis with rigour commensurate with exposure.

-3. Connectivity between climate disclosures and financial statements
+3. Connected information between climate disclosures and the financial statements

-This demands close coordination between sustainability and finance teams,
+That demands close coordination between the sustainability and finance functions, with data and assumptions consistent across both.

 4. Financed emissions for financial institutions

-Asset managers, banks, and insurers face the most extensive S2 requirements with the financed emissions disclosures.
+Asset managers, banks and insurers face the most extensive UK SRS S2 requirements.

-Industry classification choices and methodology selection materially affect the disclosed figures.
+Industry classification choices and methodology selection materially affect the figures disclosed.

 Implementation priorities